The Emperor's New Groove (video game): Development

 Argonaut Games founder Jez San noted that the game's development team tried to keep the game's plot and setting close to that of the movie while also "exaggerating some elements of the movie that would make great game scenarios", specifically pointing to the scene in the movie with the roller coaster leading to Yzma's laboratory, which played a minor role in the movie but was made into a much larger aspect of the game.

 The PlayStation and PC versions of The Emperor's New Groove were developed using the same game engine as Croc 2, following Argonaut's common strategy of reusing game engines and development tools from their previously created games.
 Argonaut developed The Emperor's New Groove at the same time as Disney's Aladdin in Nasira's Revenge, another 3D platformer also built from the Croc 2 engine.
 The Emperor's New Groove shares many graphical and gameplay similarities to Nasira's Revenge as a result of this.

-Before its release on the PlayStation, Argonaut believed that The Emperor's New Groove had potential to be updated and rereleased on upcoming next generation consoles, but an updated game was never attempted.
+Before its release on the PlayStation, Argonaut believed that The Emperor's New Groove had potential to be updated and re-released on upcoming next-generation consoles, but an updated game was never attempted.
 The PlayStation version's voice acting and subtitles were localized into nine languages for the PAL region.

 Release

 Demo versions of The Emperor's New Groove on PlayStation were exhibited at the European Computer Trade Show in September 2000, alongside other upcoming games from Disney Interactive.

-A DVD-Rom demo of The Emperor’s New Groove was included on the DVD release of the game's respective movie counterpart, accessible by inserting the DVD into a PC.
+A DVD-Rom demo of The Emperor's New Groove was included on the DVD release of the game's respective movie counterpart, accessible by inserting the DVD into a PC.

 In 2010, the game was ported to the PlayStation 3 and the PlayStation Portable as a PS one Classic digital download on the PlayStation Store.
 In 2012, the game was also made downloadable for the PlayStation Vita.